Surumon/MC1710-SoHpack/README.md

 Check JVM Arguments.
 Delete the entire line.
 Add -Xmx3G (Replace 3 with your desired GB of RAM to use).
-(I suggest a minimum of 3GB and if possible 6-8GB of RAM).
+(I suggest a minimum of 3GB and if possible 6-8GB of RAM; WARNING: DO NOT EXCEED YOUR AVAILABLE RAM
+	IF YOU DON'T KNOW WHAT THIS OPTION DOES, THEN DO NOT ENABLE IT - UNCHECK JVM ARGUMENTS).

 Save the profile.
 Start Minecraft.
 Forge loader will begin initial setup for mods, give it time.
-After Minecraft starts, exit Minecraft.
+After Minecraft starts and reaches the main menu, exit Minecraft.
 Forge setup complete, continue to installing mods.

 ---- INSTALLING THE MODS ----